andrewsonin/vocabulary_expander/README.md

 How to use it:
 1) download this directory
-2) start main.py via Python interpreter in command line in Windows, for example, you can do it this way:
+2) start main.py via Python interpreter in command line.
+   In Windows, for example, you can do it this way:
    1. Add python into PATH, if you have not managed it yet.
 If you don't know how, google it
    2. start cmd
    3. write: python <main.py location>